dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 Most HTML uses cascading style sheets to define _styles_ that control the appearance of page elements.
 For example,
-you might create a paragraph style to show code samples in an outlined box using a fixed-width font.
+you might create a special paragraph style for showing code samples in an outlined box using a fixed-width font.

-Let's create a simple CSS file for the `mini` app.
+Let's create a simple CSS file for the mini app.

-In Dart Editor, create a file named `mini.css` in your `mini` directory with the following text:
+In Dart Editor, create a file named mini.css in your mini directory with the following text:

 {% highlight dart %}
 #RipVanWinkle {